Summary of How to Choose a VPN

 - Proactive Planning for the Future

 Given my threat model, the most important criterion for a VPN is that it be trustworthy.
-If I can trust that a VPN truly has the protection of my Internet privacy and security as a primary goal, then I can be somewhat forgiving relative to other criteria that the VPN does not quite completely fulfill.
+If I can trust that a VPN truly has my Internet privacy and security as a primary goal, then I can be somewhat forgiving relative to other criteria that the VPN does not quite completely fulfill.

 It can be difficult to ascertain whether a VPN is trustworthy or not.
 However, in my opinion, there are several signs that can provide hints as to the trustworthiness or untrustworthiness of a VPN service.